corrode/corrode.github.io/content/blog/ugly/index.md

 - On Unix, `key=value=more` is valid and everything after the first `=` is part of the value
 - Indented lines with leading whitespace should be parsed normally
 - Duplicate keys should overwrite earlier ones with later values
-- Quoted values like `key="value"` keep their quotes in our solution
+- Quoted values like `key="value"` should not include the quotes in the value
 - Escape sequences like `key=value\nwith\nnewlines` or `key=value#notacomment` need careful handling
 - Line continuations with backslash for multi-line values are not handled right now
 - The parser should handle non-ASCII Unicode content